waoru3/crispy-couscous/docs/Futures/04_market_endpoints.md

 **Response parameters:**
 The returned "data" field contains a list of string with each string represents a suppported currency.

-## Get the contract‘s depth information[​](https://www.mexc.com/api-docs/futures/market-endpoints#get-the-contracts--depth-information "Direct link to Get the contract‘s  depth information")
+## Get the contract‘s depth information

 > Request